Xeroxx75/DFIR_Reverse_Labs/README.md

 # DFIR & Reverse Labs

 This repository gathers several hands-on labs in **DFIR**, **reverse engineering** and **malware analysis**.
-The goal is to document my technical exploration, consolidate practical knowledge, and share reproducible analysis artefacts.
+The goal is to document my technical exploration, consolidate practical knowledge, and share reproducible analysis artifacts.

-> All experiments are performed in isolated lab environments.
-> No real-world malware binaries are distributed here.

 ---